J0hn-B/raspberry_pi_k3s/readme.md

 - wait for play to finish and remove the ethernet cable.
 Pi's will reboot and return the Wi-FI IP's (wlan0)

-- update the ip in the hosts.ini file with your Wi-FI IP's and re-run the play *(confirmation only)*
+- update the ip in the hosts.ini file with your Wi-FI IP's and re-run the play *(for confirmation only)*

 ## 2) Install K3s in 3 steps